 The modules are now available on the Turas website.
 Click here to access them.

-Information about what to consider when receiving a whistleblowing concern.
-Read guidance here.
+- Quick guide to what to consider when receiving a whistleblowing concern

 Getting information out to staff about the new National Whistleblowing Standards will be fundamental to their success.
 It is important that each NHS provider shares the right information with staff, students and volunteers.
 It is also important to publicise what arrangements are in place for raising concerns at the local level.